finkelshtein/SunflowersWales/content/events/LMCN Botanic Garden/index.md

 share: false

 date: '2022-06-18'

 authors: [christina]
+tags:
+    - trip
+cover:
+  image: featured.jpg
 ---

-Llanelli Multicultral Network organised a "Connecting with Nature" project at <a href="https://www.facebook.com/GardenofWales/" target="_blank">National Botanic Garden of Wales</a> with Ukrainian families and families from Llanelli's Polish School.
-Many thanks to <a href="https://www.facebook.com/paolo.piana.923/" target="_blank">Paolo Piana</a>!
+Llanelli Multicultral Network organised a "Connecting with Nature" project at <a href="https://www.facebook.com/GardenofWales/" target="_blank" rel="noopener noreferrer">National Botanic Garden of Wales</a> with Ukrainian families and families from Llanelli's Polish School.
+Many thanks to <a href="https://www.facebook.com/paolo.piana.923/" target="_blank" rel="noopener noreferrer">Paolo Piana</a>!

 Watch this fantastic video about the event!